PostHog/posthog.com/contents/handbook/people/spending-money.md

 If it's a trivial expense, just buy it.
 We provide you with a company card with a $1,000/month spending limit for this reason.
 We use Brex for everyone, and also provide UK team members with a Revolut card.

-If you live in the UK, you should use your Revolut card for UK-specific spending (i.e. ordering from UK sites), and Brex for everything else.
+You should use your Revolut card for UK-specific spending (i.e. ordering from UK sites, hotels/food/drink/... in the UK), and Brex for everything else.
 This is for UK accounts-reporting reasons, as we have a UK subsidiary.

 For larger expenses which don't fit into the items here, please **raise a policy suggestion for it as a pull request** in this doc, so we can document our decision making into our policy rather than making everything case by case.